 Where to See Flowering Fields in Nagano

-Around Nagano’s ski resorts and historic sites, you can see wisteria, lavender, lilies and more.
-In the mountains, beautiful alpine flowers bloom throughout the summer season.
-Among myriad beautiful gardens and landscapes, we’ve chosen some of the most picturesque, accessible locations below.
+Among Nagano's myriad beautiful gardens and landscapes, we’ve chosen some of the most picturesque, accessible locations below.

 Around 1 million lavender stalks sway in the breeze on the hill by Hotel Tangram in Northern Nagano.
 In mid-July, Tangram also opens a lily garden on the higher reaches of the resort.
 There are outdoor activities for adults and children alike, including mountain biking and zipline rides.
 For beautiful views of nearby Lake Nojiri and Mt.
 Myoko, take a trip to the top of Tangram and visit the Nojiri Terrace.